hwangs12/network_programming/youtube/README.md

 ### The return value is zero if the operation was successful.
 Otherwise, the value SOCKET_ERROR is returned
 ### ```int WSACleanup(void)```
 ### When it has completed the use of Windows Sockets, the application or DLL must call WSACleanup to deregister itself from a Windows Sockets.
 ### Multiple applications may share a DLL.
-Windows tracks the number of applications using each DLL and will only remove the DLL from system memory wen it is no longer required.
+Windows tracks the number of applications using each DLL and will only remove the DLL from system memory when it is no longer required.

+## What is **DLL**

+### Dynamic Link Libraries are like exe but they are not directly executable.
+They are similar to .so files in Linux/Unix.
+That is to say, DLLs are MS's implementation of shared libraries.

+### DLLs are so much like an exe that the file format itself is the same.
+Both exe and dlls are based on the portable executable file format. dlls can also contain com components and .NET libraries.